Watchman (mascot)

 Watchman, a Staffordshire Bull Terrier, is a military mascot of the now disbanded Staffordshire Regiment.
 He continues his duties as part of the Staffordshire Regimental Association.
-The same name has been given to a succession of Staffordshire Bull Terriers – to date, six.
+The same name has been given to a succession of Staffordshire Bull Terriers – as of 2018, six.

 Background

 Watchman is gifted by the people of Burton-on-Trent to the Staffordshire Regimental Association, previously the Staffordshire Regiment.
 Previously, dogs also paraded with the West Midlands Regiment and related reserve regiments.
 The mascots' family line comes from Cannock, in Staffordshire.

-The Regiments of Staffordshire have had a Staffordshire Bull Terrier as their mascot since 1882.
+The Regiments of Staffordshire have had a Staffordshire Bull Terrier 'type' as their mascot since 1882.
 The Watchman name is a more recent addition to the tradition, started after the Second World War.
 There have been five Watchman since 1949, the current mascot is LCpl Watchman VI, who took up his duties on 5 March 2019.

 Watchman has been a popular mascot of the Staffordshire Regiment and has attracted much public interest.
 The mascot holds the Freedom of many Staffordshire towns (or boroughs) including Tamworth and Newcastle-under-Lyme boroughs.
 Each successive mascot carries the name Watchman.
 When a mascot dies or a handler retires, another Staffordshire Bull Terrier puppy is chosen to replace him.
 When a Watchman passes away, they are buried with full military honours in St Edwards Square in Burton upon Trent, Staffordshire.

 Since the Staffordshire Regiment was disbanded and merged into the Mercian Regiment in 2007, he started carrying out his duties as mascot to the Staffordshire Regimental Association and the Staffordshire Regiment Museum.
 To maintain the link with the Mercian Regiment Watchman would also join the 3rd Battalion The Mercian Regiment (STAFFORDS) at public events and parades.

 Watchman is classified as a regimental pet and was not recognised by the Army or the Mercian Regiment.
 Since he is an unofficial mascot, his upkeep is paid for by the Staffordshire Regimental Association, not by the government or Mercian Regiment.
 Watchman attends events featuring the Staffordshire Regimental Association, where he has been invited by the parade organisers, or where he has been granted Freedom of the town or village.
 However, he also attends many public events, military ceremonies and regimental funerals in his own right.